rosicley/IsogeometricAnalysis/README.md

 ##

-This project was my [master's work](http://sistemas.set.eesc.usp.br/producao/1250) and resulted in papers published in international conferences and one in indexed [journals](https://www.sciencedirect.com/science/article/pii/S0045782522000366?dgcid=coauthor).
+This project was my [master's work](http://sistemas.set.eesc.usp.br/producao/1250) and resulted in papers published in international conferences and one in [indexed journal](https://www.sciencedirect.com/science/article/pii/S0045782522000366?dgcid=coauthor).